 After a thorough investigation Wade submitted his findings on 10 December 1724.
 He estimated that there were around 22,000 men in the Highlands able to bear arms, of which 10,000 were supporters of the government and 12,000 which were ready to ‘rise in arms in favour of the Pretender’.
 Needless to say, this caused some alarm to the government in London who were concerned about future Jacobite threats.
 Wade also stated that the 1716 Disarming Act designed to disarm the Jacobite clans following the 1715 rising had been largely ineffective.
 He recommended the re-establishment of the Independent Highland Companies to help police the Highlands, a new Disarming Act with harsher penalties and new forts to be constructed.
 In concluding his report Wade said: ‘The Highlands are still more impracticable from the want of roads and bridges’.
 On 24 December 1724 Wade was appointed Commander-in-Chief, Scotland, taking over from Lieutenant-General George Carpenter.

 Wade set about improving the military infrastructure in Scotland with the repairing of Edinburgh Castle and Fort William, the construction of new forts at Kilchuimen and Inverness and the building of a road network to link them to the lowlands, making the Highlands more accessible to government troops.
 The 61-mile Fort William to Inverness road was constructed 1725-27 and was followed by the 102-mile road from Dunkeld to Inverness, constructed 1728-30.
 The 43 miles from Crieff to Dalnacardoch was started and finished in 1730 and the 28-mile road from Dalwhinnie to Fort Augustus was constructed the following year.
 The military working parties involved in the road building typically consisted of 1 captain, 2 lieutenants, 2 sergeants, 2 corporals, and 100 men who Wade affectionately referred to as his ‘highwaymen’.
 The working season was from 1 April until the last day of October.
-Wade also ensured that the men involved in road work got double pay.
+Wade also ensured that the men involved in road work got double pay, with the additional money paid by the local counties.
 In April 1727 Wade was promoted to lieutenant-general.

 Wade’s Crieff to Dalnacardoch military road